dvarlan/VueCalc/README.md

 # vue-calc

-A simple calculator App build with Vue.
+A simple calculator App built with Vue.